deeptools/HiCExplorer/docs/content/capture-Hi-C.rst

 Create cHi-C matrices
 ---------------------

-To create cHi-C matrix we use HiCExplorer's hicBuildMatrix for each replicate separately and merge the replicate to one matrix later.
+To create a cHi-C matrix we use HiCExplorer's hicBuildMatrix for each replicate separately and merge the replicate to one matrix later.
 Like Andrey et al we use a resolution of 1kb and use the restriction enzyme DpnII.

 .. code:: bash